illinois-stat430/stat430materials/setup.md

 ```
 git clone git@github.com:stat430fa22/fa22_stat430_YourNetID.git
 ```
-illinois-stat430

 These commands establish the connection between GitHub (remote) and your computer (local). **You only need to clone your repos once, make sure that your repos are inside your STAT430 directory and are not nested within one another.** You can always delete either of these repos and reclone if you need to.

-7. Using the terminal or the shell,
+7. (Optional) Using the terminal or the shell,

 - Make your repo your current working directory using **cd**